Rewzilla/c-debugging-tips/howto/scan-build.md

 ## Example

 Consider the following program which is meant to create, setup, and delete "items".
-As we can see the program runs in a loop, each time asking the user what action to take (by inputing a number 1-3), and then taking that action.
+As we can see the program runs in a loop, each time asking the user what action to take (by inputting a number 1-3), and then taking that action.

- - When the user enters `1`, the program will allocate a bnew `struct item` structure.
+ - When the user enters `1`, the program will allocate a new `struct item` structure.
  - When the user enters `2`, the program will set the `id` and `desc` members of that structure.
  - When the user enters `3`, the program will free the structure, thus deleting it.